-During the financial year, the total amount of insurance effected for Directors and Officers of the Group and of the Company was RM8,119.
+During the financial year, the total amount of premium paid for insurance effected for Directors and Officers of the Group and of the Company was RM8,119.

 There were no indemnity given to or insurance effected for the auditors of the Company.